Structured Interviews: Configuration and Best Practices

 Opening

-The AI introduces itself as the "Qualz AI Interviewer," briefly explains the format, and immediately asks the first question from your guidelines.
+The AI introduces itself using your configured AI interviewer name (default: "Qualz AI Interviewer"), briefly explains the format, and immediately asks the first question from your guide.

 During the Interview